Citing guide for Statistics Canada, PCensus and CHASS data

-- access and availability information (internet url; where you accessed it if not on the internet; date of access)
+- access and availability information (internet url or DOI; where you accessed it if not on the internet; date of access)

 If you use a table reproduced or reproduced in part from Statistics Canada sources, follow the citation manual or editorial policy for how to footnote the table.
 Some guides suggest that you provide a brief source note if you have listed the source in your bibliography (in the same way that you would provide a brief footnote for any other item and include the full bibliographic information in the bibliography).
 Other guides suggest that you use a more complete source note.
 The footnote to the table begins with the word Source or Note in italics and followed by a colon.
 An example of each:

 Source: Data from Statistics Canada 2001 Census of Canada 2003.
 (This is Chicago Manual style, which puts just enough to identify the item on the reference list.
 If you have more than one reference to Statistics Canada Census data for the same year, use 2003a, 2003b....to distinguish them).